Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

-Place the foot lever up and make sure your needle is also up.
+Place the foot pedal lever up and ensure your needle is up by turning the sewing machine flywheel.

 Seams - How to Sew a Plain and Open Seam